xkdcc/Session-Viminfo-Management/README.md

 ##Automation

+This plugin provides automation ability when launching Vim and leaving Vim.

 ###Launching Vim

 When launching Vim, this plugin will detect current path and load default workspace files(workspace.session and workspace.viminfo) if exist.